 In the years 2020 and 2021, brick-and-mortar stores were either entirely shut or functioned with limited foot traffic.
 The coronavirus pandemic restrictions forced customers to order essentials and non-essentials from their homes.
-This sudden rise in online shopping has led customers to significantly factor delivery experiences when they make an online purchase of a product.
+This sudden rise in online shopping has led customers to significantly factor delivery experiences when they purchase a product online.

 What is the perfect last-mile delivery experience?

 In a room of ten enterprise business decision-makers, if we ask who wants to give a perfect last-mile delivery experience, all of them would raise their hands.

 A well-executed and seamless last-mile delivery create a strong and lasting impression on customers.
 Apart from receiving goods, customers start believing that the business values, appreciates, and respects them and their time.
 There are three crucial elements that define whether a business offers a perfect last-mile customer delivery experience.

 Not only are customers informed about their delivery but they also get to choose their delivery time window.
 This independence gives customers a sense of control.
 The sense of control makes them feel that the business values them.

 Real-time visibility of delivery: What is the ongoing progress of the delivery?

 Customers are informed via notifications on the updated delivery status.
 This gives a sense of security to your customers and a message that they need not worry about their orders.

 Speed of delivery: Will the delivery reach customers on or before their preferred time window?